filouDcode/filouDcode/README.md

 *  :musical_note: 🎸 🎹   Since my childhood I have been a musician, bassist and electro-music composer in my home studio

 *  🎧   Listen to this track released on Beatport some years ago and titled : [Kunf! feat.
 Phil del Bouchi (Original Mix)](https://www.beatport.com/track/kunf-feat-phil-del-bouchi/8652213)  🔊 🔊 🔊
-*  My first computer :desktop_computer: was a Commodore 64, and later a much more advanced Atari 520ST :rofl:................ yeah, so long ago :scream:
+*  My first computer :desktop_computer: was a Commodore 64, and later a much more advanced Atari 520ST :rofl:................ yeah, I'm that old :scream:

 *  :fire:   I'm currently having some hard times on GNU/Linux & Fluter, and I'm still struggling with Github :octocat: